Clark University Financial Information Security Plan

 - Printed copies of customer financial information are not to be left on desks when such work areas are unattended.

-- Key control of all locked areas will be maintained by the Physical Plant staff, with the cooperation of the University Police and all user departments.
+- Key control of all locked areas will be maintained by the Facilities Maintenance department staff, with the cooperation of the University Police and all user departments.
 All keys must be turned in to the Director of Human Resources upon separation from the University.

 - Computer work stations used to display customer financial information are not to be left unattended with that information displayed.
 Users of such information are to log off when they are away from their workstation for any significant period of time.